 What types of jobs can I get with a gerontology degree?

 Depending on the area of the country in which you live, and whether it is rural or urban, you should have a number of job options in a number of areas.
 These might include direct services (health or legal services), program planning and evaluation, management and administration, marketing and product development, advocacy (health care, community services, government policy), education and training (instructional programs for older people or degree programs and continuing education of practitioners in the field of aging), or research.
-A good resource on job possibilities in the field of gerontology is an This information can be found in the online publication titled, “Careers in Aging: Consider the Possibilities” by the Association for Gerontology in Higher Education.
+A good resource on job possibilities in the field of gerontology is an This information can be found in the online publication titled, “Careers in Aging: Consider the Possibilities” by the Academy for Gerontology in Higher Education.

 Is it possible to retain my current job while completing this degree?

 Yes, students may take courses on a part-time or full time basis, depending on their individual needs and other responsibilities.